Pain and pleasure: Opponent process theory

 They then suggest that perhaps a common currency for which human beings determine the importance of the motivation for each perception can allow them to be weighed against each other in order to make a decision best for survival.

 Motivation-decision model

 The Motivation-Decision Model, suggested by Howard L. Fields, is centered around the concept that decision processes are driven by motivations of highest priority.
 The model predicts that in the case that there is anything more important than pain for survival will cause the human body to mediate pain by activating the descending pain modulation system described earlier.
-Thus, it is suggested that human beings have developed the unconscious ability to endure pain or sometimes, even relieve pain if it can be more important for survival to gain a larger reward.
-It may have been more advantageous to link the pain and pleasure perceptions together to be able to reduce pain to gain a reward necessary for fitness, such as childbirth.
-Like the opponent-process theory, if the body can induce pleasure or pain relief to decrease the effect of pain, it would allow human beings to be able to make the best evolutionary decisions for survival.

 Clinical applications

 Related diseases

 The following neurological and/or mental diseases have been linked to forms of pain or anhedonia: schizophrenia, depression, addiction, cluster headache, chronic pain.

 Animal trials

 A great deal of what is known about pain and pleasure today primarily comes from studies conducted with rats and primates.